๐Ÿ“œIntro to Political Science

 Policy Adoption

-• Coalition building through negotiation and compromise is essential; pure majority-rule adoption is rare in fragmented systems
+• Coalition building through negotiation and compromise is essential.
+Pure majority-rule adoption is rare in fragmented systems like the U.S., where power is divided across branches and levels of government.
+Logrolling (trading votes across different bills) and amendment bargaining are common tactics.

-• Timing and windows of opportunity matter enormously—the same proposal can fail one year and pass the next based on electoral shifts or external events
+• Timing and windows of opportunity matter enormously.
+The same proposal can fail one year and pass the next based on electoral shifts, a change in public opinion, or an external crisis.

-Compare: Policy formulation vs. policy adoption—formulation asks "what should we do?" while adoption asks "what can we actually pass?"
-A technically superior policy that lacks political support will lose to a weaker policy with a stronger coalition.
-This distinction is prime FRQ material.
+Compare: Policy formulation vs. policy adoption.
+Formulation asks "what should we do?" while adoption asks "what can we actually pass?"
+A technically superior policy that lacks political support will lose to a weaker policy backed by a stronger coalition.
+This distinction comes up frequently on exams.

 Making It Real: Implementation Challenges